Turing-Machines-PESU/stock_market_analysis/README.md

 ```
   pip install -r requirements.txt
 ```
-<b> ** Please note that not all packages can be installed from the above command.
+<b> ** Please note that all packages cannot be installed from the above command.
 If encountered with an error please manually install the package from the list in the requirements.txt.</b>

 <h4> Project Structure </h4>